Jo Hart, PhD CPsychol AFBPsS PFHEA FEHPS

 *British Psychological Society Membership is required for Division of Health Psychology Membership

-The DHP hosts a series of Continuing Professional Developments (CPD) Events each year, which are very popular with both the qualified and the in-training members http://www.bps.org.uk/networks-and-communities/member-microsite/division-health-psychology/cpd
+The DHP hosts Continuing Professional Developments (CPD) events/webinars each year, which are very popular with both the qualified and the in-training members https://www.bps.org.uk/member-microsites/division-health-psychology/events

-The DHP have a Twitter account that is growing year on year and in July 2016 it had 4,277 followers (up from 3,359 in 2015 and 2,824 in 2014).
+The DHP have a Twitter account that is growing year on year and in January 2020 it had 7,181 followers.
 Anyone can follow the DHP @divhealthpsych or join the Division of Health Psychology Community Group on Facebook where they can also post topics of interest to the group and share interesting empirical work or create debate on topics related to Health Psychology.

 Education, training and professionalisation:

 Stage 2 can be studied through either a university route, of which there are 6 accredited courses in the UK, or via an independent route, whereby the student would be independently supervised by a suitably qualified Health Psychologist to gain the competencies through a BPS agreed training plan.
-For this, supervisors should be registered on the RAPPS (Register of Applied Practice Psychology Supervisors), which can be found on the BPS website
+For this, supervisors should be registered on the RAPPS (Register of Applied Practice Psychology Supervisors).

 Health Psychology Research and Dissemination in the UK

 Research informed teaching and research informed practice lie at the heart of health psychology.
-The impact factor of the British Journal of Health Psychology continues to rise, now at 2.895 (up from 2.776 in July 2015), suggesting a good engagement with the discipline by researchers.
+The impact factor of the British Journal of Health Psychology continues to be strong, now at 2.472, suggesting a good engagement with the discipline by researchers.
 Health Psychologists in the UK conduct research in all of the areas discussed above, such as the treatment of illness, maintenance of health and development of health care services and they have strength in applying the Scientist-Practitioner model to their work.
 Health Psychology has a strong tradition of the development and application of theoretical models to understand and intervene with real world problems, many of which have been developed and tested in the UK.
 There is also a strength in the development, delivery and evaluation of behavior change interventions, and its importance on the health of the nation(s).